rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

 #success_year.tail(10)
 ```

-We use "melt" to unpivot our data, turning "success","failures", and "success_rate" columns to values of a single column, named variable, so we can use a grid and analyze each of these variables separately.
+ "Melt" is used to unpivot our data, turning "success","failures", and "success_rate" columns to values of a single column, named variable, in order to use a grid and analyze each of these variables separately.